amitkgupta/boshv3/README.md

 [BOSH Lite](https://bosh.io/docs/bosh-lite/) to run Kubernetes and BOSH, respectively, on your local workstation as VMs using [VirtualBox](https://www.virtualbox.org/).

-This has been tested to work with the following configurations:
+This has been tested to work with the following versions:

 ```
-$ cd ~/workspace/bosh-deployment

-$ git show -s --oneline --no-decorate
+$ git -C ~/workspace/bosh-deployment/ show -s --oneline --no-decorate
 8af402f Bumping uaa to version 64.0

 $ minikube version